lupyuen/lupyuen.github.io/src/sensor.md

 With [__Zig Programming Language__](https://ziglang.org), we have a fun new way to create Embedded Applications for [__Apache NuttX RTOS__](https://nuttx.apache.org/docs/latest/).

-Today we shall write a Zig program that reads a NuttX Sensor: [__Bosch BME280 Sensor__](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) for Temperture, Humidity and Air Pressure.
+Today we shall write a Zig program that reads a NuttX Sensor: [__Bosch BME280 Sensor__](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) for Temperature, Humidity and Air Pressure.

 And we'll run it on Pine64's [__PineCone BL602 RISC-V Board__](https://lupyuen.github.io/articles/pinecone).
 (Pic above)